monte-language/typhon/README.rst

     A guard which admits the universal set.
     This object specializes to a guard which admits the union of its
     subguards: Any[X, Y, Z] =~ X ∪ Y ∪ Z

+Also document objects and methods written in Monte.
+For methods:

+* "this method" is the correct self-reference.
+* To refer to names defined in the method specification, surround the name in backticks.
+* To refer to methods, use atom syntax and backticks: A method with name "meth" and arity 2 would appear as \`meth/2\`.